- Co-op Membership Benefits and Savings

 Home Energy Assessment

-The Energy Co-op now offers comprehensive energy audits, priced at just $200*.
-Contact Paul Fleckenstein, our Co-op Efficiency program manager, to schedule an energy audit for your home.
+The Energy Co-op now offers comprehensive energy audits, starting at just $200.
+(See chart below) Contact Paul Fleckenstein, our Co-op Efficiency program manager, to schedule an energy audit for your home.

 By Brian Gray